Tales from the Bat - Chain of Command

 “That’d be me, yes.”

-EiN, real name Lorenz Kristhhoffer – but nobody was allowed to call him like that.
-An investigator of Yard, walking disaster, rude bastard, known for his pretty unorthodox methods, inflated ego, and for being a real softie when it came down to his wife Michelle.
-Of all the people he was expecting to show up, he wasn’t even remotely on the list.
-He turned the handle, opened the door.
-In front of him, stood this young-ish, way too tall man, with spiky, neck-long brown hair and grey eyes, donning a leather jacket with golden “one”-shaped studs placed all over it, grey cargo pants and military boots.
-Hands in his pockets, a serious expression, his eyes gazing at the inhabitant of the flat, that fifty-something-years-old commander who was now staring at him in disbelief.
+EiN, real name Lorenz Kristhhoffer – but nobody was allowed to call him that.
+An investigator from Yard, a walking disaster, a rude bastard known for his unorthodox methods, inflated ego, and for only being soft when it came to his wife Michelle.
+Of all the people he had expected to show up, EiN wasn’t even remotely on the list.
+He turned the handle, cautiously opening the door.
+In front of him, stood that way-too-tall, relatively young-looking man, with spiky, neck-long brown hair and grey eyes, donning grey cargo pants, military boots and a leather jacket with his trademark “1”-shaped golden studs all over it.
+Hands in his pockets, a serious expression, his eyes gazing down at the inhabitant of the flat, that fifty-something-year-old commander who was now staring at him in disbelief.

 “You took your sweet time, Major.”

 Boost blinked a couple times, hoping for him to disappear like a hologram or a bad dream.
-In vain.
+In vain, of course.

 “Why are you here?”

-“A sparrow told me that you shuttered yourself in your fancy house instead of – you know – dealing with the chaos that’s unfoldin’ out there.
-Not that I blame you, but that’s hardly the Major Boost I knew.
-Wanted to be sure we were speakin’ ‘bout the same person.”
+“A li’l sparrow told me that you shut yourself in your fancy house instead of – you know – dealing with all the chaos that’s unfoldin’ out there.
+Not that I blame you, but that hardly sounds like the Major Boost I know.
+Wanted to be sure we were talkin’ ‘bout the same person.”

 “It’s...
 General Boost, now.”

-Boost stared at him, at those inquisitive eyes.
+Boost stared at him, at those inquisitive, intimidating eyes.
 Then he sighed with resignation.

 “Come in, please.
 I was going to have some breakfast.”

 Two minutes later, EiN was sitting in the living room, looking around.
-That house was more spartan than he’d expected from someone in his position.
-Tidy, clean.
-A few posters scattered around, mostly of old sci-fi movies and a couple decrepit web series.
-He eyed one cupboard exclusively filled with suits, on his way to the living room.
-Boost didn’t look the part of a general.
-The tribal tattoo circling his right eye and his red, unruly hair also didn’t seem to work well to that goal.
-Yet, the man cooking coffee in front of him was definitely, unmistakably none other than on member of the highest echelons in His Majesty’s army.
+The house was more spartan than he’d expected from someone in his position.
+Clean and tidy.
+A few posters scattered around, mostly of old sci-fi movies and a couple ancient web series.
+He had eyed one dresser exclusively filled with suits, on his way to the living room.
+Boost himself certainly didn’t look the part of a general.
+The tribal tattoo circling his right eye and his red, unruly hair made sure of that.
+Yet, the man making coffee in front of him was definitely, unmistakably a member of the highest echelons of His Majesty’s army.

 “Here.
 No sugar, if I remember correctly.”

-“How’s it going with Michelle and your kids?”
+“How’s it going with Michelle and the kids?”

 “My wife’s fine, thanks.
 Li’l Sebastian and Jessie are growin’ up hella fast.
-Fortunately, they’re learnin’ from them mama and not from me.
-Shame she be French.
-My dad would be horrified, were he alive.”
+Fortunately, they’re learnin’ from their mama and not from me.
+Shame she’s French, though.
+My dad would be horrified, were he still alive.”

-“Of all the way you could call your boy, Sebastian.”
+“Of all the names you could give your boy… Sebastian.”

 “You don’t like it?”

-EiN started counting them on his fingertips.
+EiN started counting Boost’s names on his fingertips.
 Heinz-Harald Jacob Jessen Damon Lewis Michael Sebastian Boost.
 Yup, seven, if Heinz-Harald was counted as one.
-Noise from the streets interrupted his chain of thoughts.
+Noise from the streets interrupted his train of thought.
 Another announcement, the same as before.

 The evacuation of the city center is still ongoing.
-Please, don’t leave your houses until you are directed to.
-Doing so before will make search and rescue operations much harder.
+Please don’t leave your houses until you are directed to.
+Doing so will make search and rescue operations much more difficult.
 Don’t panic.
-We are coming for you.”
+We are coming to help you.”

-Boost sat at the table, took a sip of his coffee.
-A whisper leaving his lips, almost reeking of defeatism.
+Boost sat at the table, taking a sip of his coffee.
+A whisper left his lips, almost reeking of defeatism.

 “No chance we are doing this in time.
-Moving one million people away before...”
+Moving one million people out before...”

 The sound of helicopter engines overshadowed his words.
 EiN nodded.

 “Yeah, it’s complicated.
-Yet, you should be there, H.H..
-You are the right one to lead this operation.
-I can’t think ‘bout anyone else.”
+But you should still be there, H.H.
+You’re the right one to lead this operation.
+I can’t imagine anyone else doin’ it.”

-“There are things about me you’d rather not know, EiN.”
+“There are things about me you wouldn’t want to know, EiN.”

 Boost nodded.
 The Walking Night.
 The Reality Oscillation Phenomenon that killed several people in New Langdon.
-A weird reality marble that caused the night herself to act as if it was a living creature.
-The abstract concept of “night” had become a concrete, breathing, moving, solid agglomeration with a free will, using a “puppet”, nothing more than a walking corpse, as her conduit.
+A strange distortion of reality that caused the night itself to act as if it were a living creature.
+Within it, the abstract concept of “night” became a real, living, breathing amalgamation with a free will, using a “puppet,” nothing more than a walking corpse, as her conduit.
 Specifically, the corpse of the individual later identified as Silman Simmerik.
-Clinically dead, yet still moving, and talking, and apparently surviving several projectiles to the head, despite losing an eye in the process.
+Clinically dead, yet still moving, still talking, and apparently surviving several projectiles to the head, despite losing an eye in the process.

-As weird as The Walking Night sounded, it was nothing compared with the ROP that had enveloped Euterpe in 2065, codename “Shadow Gallery”.
-An eldritch portal into an alien world, which looked like something generated by an AI roughly trained on what hell might look like.
-The same ROP that kept on spitting out horribly deformed or barely functional appendixes, nicknamed “Donners”, at depressingly regular intervals.
-That made The Walking Night feel like a child’s first homework.
+As strange and horrifying as the Walking Night sounded, it was nothing compared to the ROP that had enveloped Euterpe in 2065, codenamed “Shadow Gallery.”
+An eldritch portal into an alien world, which looked almost as if it were produced by a generative AI trained on artistic renditions of Hell.
+It also continuously spat out those horribly deformed, barely functional abominations, nicknamed “Donners”, at depressingly regular intervals.
+All that combined to make the Walking Night feel like a child’s first homework assignment by comparison.

-What was happening in Shard was on the same level as the Euterpe ROP, only more macabre and potentially dangerous.
-At least, the Shadow Gallery had the decency of remaining stable and not expanding over time at an alarming pace.
+What was happening in Shard was on the same level as the Euterpe ROP, only even larger, even more grim, and potentially even more dangerous.
+At least the Shadow Gallery had the decency to remain stable and not expand over time at an alarming pace.

 “Have you seen the pictures, EiN?
-Does Yard have any idea of what’s happening there?”
+Does Yard have any idea what’s happening out there?”

-“I just got wind of one word.
-No idea what that means.”
+“I only caught wind of one word.
+No idea what it means.”

 “Which word?”